 - Cement sheets

-Who Is Most at Risk of Exposure?
+Who Is at Risk of Asbestos Exposure in Mexico?

 Workers in factories that use asbestos have the greatest risk of asbestos exposure and receiving a diagnosis of mesothelioma.
 These industrial workers handle or work near asbestos.
 Manipulating the asbestos can release fibers into the air that they then inhale.